FirelightWP/easy-fancybox/readme.txt

 2. Example of a YouTube movie in overlay.

 == Changelog ==

+= 2.1.2 =
+* Update: Review requests to 40% of users

 = 2.1.1 =
 * Added: Request plugin reviews (10% of users)